kej715/DtCyber/README.md

 series supercomputers.
 This version of *DtCyber* is a direct derivative of *Desktop CYBER 5.5.1* created by Tom Hunter.
-This version simulates additional types of peripheral I/O devices, includes additional networking features, and adds support for dual-state operation (concurrent Cyber 170 and Cyber 180 modes).
+This version simulates additional types of peripheral I/O devices, includes additional networking features, and adds support for dual-state operation (concurrent CYBER 170 and CYBER 180 states).
 This repository also provides automation and artifacts intended to make it easy for anyone to build the simulator and run historic software on it.